LogoLogo

 Connect To Venn

-Run the following command to connect your Firewall protected smart contracts to Venn:
+Run this command to register your Firewall-protected smart contracts with Venn:

 Your Venn Policy

-After successfully connecting to Venn, a new Venn Security Policy will have been created for you.
-The address of the policy will be saved in venn.config.json:
+After a successful connection to Venn, a new Venn Security Policy is created for you.
+The policy address is automatically saved in your venn.config.json file, for example:

 {